TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/55 - 2 Timothy/2 Timothy 3/2 Timothy 3.7.md

 ---

-ever learning, and never able to come to the knowledge of the truth.
+always learning, and never able to come to the knowledge of the truth.